 NOTE 5: the term 6G core network does not imply any architectural assumption, e.g. whether 6G core network is a new or evolved core network (compared to 5G).

-[PR 6.x.6-3] The 6G network shall support AI capabilities (e.g. AI Agents) in 6G core network to assure the QoS (e.g. meet SLA) of the provided customized service (comprising various 6G services and capabilities) by optimizing various associated network resources.
+[PR 6.x.6-3] The 6G network shall support AI capabilities (e.g. AI Agents) in 6G core network to efficiently assure the performance of the customized service (comprising various 6G services) provided to a subscriber.

 NOTE 6: the term 6G core network does not imply any architectural assumption, e.g. whether 6G core network is a new or evolved core network (compared to 5G).